 - ENERGY-EFFICIENT DESIGN: The way a home is designed can reap massive rewards when it comes to reducing energy use.
 For example, LEED homes can save anywhere from 30-60%, a Passive home performs 60-85% better, and a Net-Zero House produces the same amount of electricity that it needs to run – or in some cases, more electricity than is needed!
 That’s incredible home energy savings!

-- ENERGY SOURCES: The variety of options for renewable energy grows every year as new technologies continue to be developed.
-No longer are giant panels the only option for home solar energy, now solar shingles are an easier, more ‘eye-friendly’ alternative.
+- RENEWABLE ENERGY SOURCES: The variety of options for renewable energy grows every year as new technologies continue to be developed.
+Modern solar panels are more cost effective, attractive, and efficient.
+They can also be paired with battery backup to provide access to renewable energy even after dark or provide backup in case of power loss.
 Do you have a stream running through your property?
-With micro-hydro power machines, even a small stream can generate consistent, clean, dam-free, renewable electricity at a price per Watt lower than solar or wind!
+With micro-hydro power machines, even a small stream can generate consistent, clean, dam-free, renewable electricity.
+And residential scale wind power is also becoming more common and accessible.

 In addition to monthly utility savings and greenhouse gas emission reductions, energy-efficient products and projects qualify for a variety of tax incentives and rebates at the local, state, and federal levels.
-For example, the Energy Investment Tax Credit, also called the Solar Investment Tax Credit, provides a 30% federal tax credit that goes towards solar panels for home.
+You can search the DSIRE website for what incentives you may qualify for to help your renewable journey along.